-While dentures take some getting used to, and will never feel exactly the same as one’s natural teeth, today’s dentures are natural looking and more comfortable than ever.
-There are two main types of dentures: full and partial.
-Our dentist will help you choose the type of denture that’s best for you based on whether some or all of your teeth are going to be replaced.
+While dentures take some getting used to and will never feel exactly the same as one’s natural teeth, today’s dentures are natural looking and more comfortable than ever.
+At our dentist will help you choose the type of denture that’s best for your smile.
+Call our office at 239-332-5660 to schedule an appointment and get dentures in Fort Myers!

-Eating and speaking with dentures might take a little practice.
-A bulky or loose feeling is not uncommon, while the muscles of your cheeks and tongue learn to hold your dentures in place.
+Eating and speaking with dentures might take some practice, especially since a bulky and loose feeling is not uncommon as the muscles of your cheeks and tongue learn to hold your dentures in place.
 Over a period of time, your denture will need to be revised due to normal wear.

 Caring for your dentures is a simple process.
-When handling your dentures, stand over a folded towel or basin of water.
-Dentures are delicate and may break if dropped.
-They should be placed in a denture cleanser soaking solution or in plain water when you're not wearing them.
-Never use hot water, which can cause them to warp.
-Also, brush your dentures daily to remove food deposits and plaque, and help prevent them from becoming stained.
-Brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
+When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
+Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
+You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

 Implant Retained Dentures

 When you have lost your natural teeth, a variety of complications can arise that impact your physical and emotional health.
 You may find it difficult to speak clearly or chew your favorite foods.
 You may be embarrassed and try to hide your smile from others.
 You may also experience shifting among your remaining teeth, causing additional discomfort in your mouth and jaw.